Export Your Business Data to Excel

 Excel is a powerful tool to work with data.
 From inside Business Central, you can open any list in Excel.
 You can even modify data in Excel and then submit it back to Business Central.
 The same capability makes it easy for you to take your data with you if you decide to cancel your subscription.

 Opening Lists in Excel

 You can open data in Excel from any journal, list, or worksheet.
 You just open the page that you want, and then choose Open in Excel.
 For example, open the list of customers (search for Customers), and then choose Open in Excel.
 Your browser will prompt you to open or save the generated Excel workbook.

 Use this option when you do not want to make changes and publish those changes back to Business Central.

-Each list includes a number of columns, and the export to Excel will include any columns that are in your current view.
-If you want to add or remove columns before you open the list in Excel, you simply open the shortcut menu for any column and then specify which columns that you want to see.
-This list of columns is different for most lists, and it reflects the structure in the database where your data is stored.
-If you are not sure what type of data a certain column contains, you can add it to your view and then decide if you want to remove it again.
+Each list includes some columns.
+The export to Excel includes any columns that are in your current view.
+Change the columns by opening the shortcut menu for any column, and then specifying which columns that you want to see.
+The list of columns is different for most lists.
+The columns reflect the structure in the database that stores your data.
+If you aren't sure what type of data a certain column contains, add it to your view.
+You can always remove it again.